jshou/xiangqi_viewer/README.md

 </script>
 ```

-Then, either place pieces on the board one by one:
+Then, place pieces on the board one by one:

 ```javascript
 board.place([